worldoptimizer/HypeErrorDialog/README.md

 ## Installation

 1. **Add the Extension File to Your Hype Project:**
-   - Upload the `HypeErrorDialog.js` file to the Hype Resources Library.
+   - Download the `HypeErrorDialog.js` file and add it to the Hype Resources Library.

 ## Usage